 Figure 1.
 Scanning electron micrographs of the cross-linked wheat starch before (A) and after (B) treatment with L-ascorbic acid.
-Each bar on the micrographs is $20 \,\mu m$.
+Each bar on the micrographs is 20 μm.

 Comparison of Figures 1-A and -B shows that the number of spots and cracks on the AA treated granules were slightly more than AA untreated CL starch.
 These spots were more obvious on A-type granules.
 On the surface of the granules, there were some proteins called "starch granules-associated proteins".
-The properties of starch granulesbeen well associated proteins have demonstrated by Baldwin (2001).
+The properties of starch granulesproteins have associated been well demonstrated by Baldwin (2001).
 It is possible that the AA affected these proteins and altered the appearance of the granules.
 Moreover, it is possible that the reduction in the pH of the media in the presence of AA caused some changes to the surface of the granules.
 The morphological changes may affect physicochemical properties of the starch.